RJT1990/pyflux/README.md

 [![Join the chat at https://gitter.im/RJT1990/pyflux](https://badges.gitter.im/RJT1990/pyflux.svg)](https://gitter.im/RJT1990/pyflux?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![PyPI version](https://badge.fury.io/py/pyflux.svg)](https://badge.fury.io/py/pyflux)

 __PyFlux__ is an open source time series library for Python.
-The library has a vast array of modern time series models, as well as a flexible array of inference options (frequentist and Bayesian) that can be applied to these models.
-By combining breadth of models with breadth of inference, PyFlux allows for probabilistic time series modelling.
+The library has a vast array of modern time series models and inference capabilities.
+The library is based on a probabilistic approach to time series, where the user chooses model priors and distributional assumptions.

 See some examples, model explanations and documentation at [PyFlux.com](http://www.pyflux.com/).
-PyFlux is still only alpha software and can become much better and faster with your contributions! - see [here](https://github.com/RJT1990/pyflux/wiki/Contribution-Guidelines) for guidelines on how you can get involved.
+PyFlux is still only alpha software, and so results should be treated with care.
+The goal is to release a more stable beta version in 2017.

 ## Models